yoonmoonsick/dnd2024/README.md

 # DnD PHB 2024 All in One

 ## Introduction
-- Adds and updates content to align with the DnD 2024 Player's Handbook rules (and other sources), including Backgrounds, Classes, Feats, Races, Rules, Spells and more.
+- Adds and updates content to align with the DnD 2024 Player's Handbook rules (and other sources), including Backgrounds, Classes, Feats, Items, Races, Rules, Spells and more.
 - Some rules are modified with Homebrew rules to enhance the gameplay experience.
 - This mod is focused on reducing the inconvenience of having to download and set up PHB 2024 related mods individually.
 It does not consider compatibility issues with other mods.
 - The original or latest version of this document can be found at the link below.